 How do I get one?

-You can get your pet microchipped at your veterinarian's office, at many mobile clinics in the area, or at DAS every day for just $10.
+You can get your pet microchipped at your veterinarian's office and at many mobile clinics in the area.
+Spay Neuter Network offers pet microchipping for just $15.

 What do I have to do after I've microchipped my pet?